Watchers Council – Liz’s Office – Later that Day

 “Doesn’t hurt to ask,” Rowena told her.

-Watchers Council – Coven Room – A Short Time Later
+Watchers Council – Coven Room – Minutes Later

 “Are you sure?”

-"Well, warlocks can do a lot, but something of that size?
+“Well, warlocks can do a lot, but something of that size?
 I really don’t think it’s possible.
 Flooding a city, maybe.
 Heck, even a large portion of a single state near the Great Lakes, yeah.
 But the entire Eastern Seaboard?
-No one has ever had that kind of power…unless you count Moses," she said in afterthought and added, "but even then he parted a small section of the Red Sea and not an entire ocean.
-And ya know, rumor has it, he had divine help."
+No one has ever had that kind of power…unless you count Moses,” she said in afterthought, then added, “but even then he parted a small section of the Red Sea and not an entire ocean.
+And y’know, rumor has it, he had divine help.”

 “Photo evidence confirms that Karim has help, too, but from a dark place.”